singularian/primestring/README.md

 # Ussage

 This variant creates a bigint whose hex value is a string of hex encoded primes.
+The hex primes are separated by a zero.

 prime  2  hex  2
 prime  3  hex  3